 My online shop is closed right now, sorry!
 I am grateful to report a successful summer season at Islesford Pottery, which is now closed until next June.
 Thanks to all visitors and supporters!

-Other places to find my work: Maine Craft Portland,(Portland ME) and charliecummingsgallery.com
+Other places to find my work: Center for Maine Craft, (West Gardiner, ME) and charliecummingsgallery.com

 I try new glazes and patterns each winter